why async fn in traits are hard

 traits through to the results of async fns explicitly.
 For example,

-bounds, so that we might write
+you could imagine supporting async bounds, so that we might write

-instead of just Send
+async Send instead of just Send:

 pub fn finagle_database<DB>(t: DB)